 Injectable fillers can be used for non-surgical face lift, when a patient's skin is in good condition but is beginning to show deep lines and furrows.
 Known by names such as VolumaLift, injectable face lift, Liquid Lift, and Filler Facelift, these treatments are excellent short term solutions for reducing the appearance of age and achieving a softer profile.

-Botox, the most popular cosmetic procedure on earth, can be the most inexpensive and instant non-surgical face lift when performed by an experienced Botox physician.
+Botox, the most popular cosmetic procedure on earth, can be the most inexpensive and instant non-surgical face lift when performed by an experienced Botox injector.

 Other less invasive surgeries that can dramatically improve facial appearance without serious downtime are the procedures which reshape the ears, chin, or nose.
 People of all ages who dislike certain attributes of their facial features choose ear surgery (otoplasty) to minimize the angle of the ears to the head, or chin surgery (mentoplasty) to create a more defined jawline and eliminate that "weak chin" effect.